almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## Video tutorial

-In this video tutorial, you will learn how to import images and label them in Supervisely Labeling Tool using grouped display.
+In this video tutorial, you will learn how to import images and annotate them in Supervisely Labeling Tool using grouped display.
 Here's what we'll cover:

 1. Importing groups of images into Supervisely